Texas Tech University

 (4) Provide guidance to the TTU community regarding objectivity in research and FCOI training; and

-(5) Provide guidance about TTU policies regarding investigator participation in human subjects research that may involve an FCOI.
+(5) Provide guidance about TTU policies regarding any compliance concern that may overlap with an FCOI.

 b.
 The committee will be charged with ensuring its work is confidential and will receive appropriate training and resources to conduct confidential reviews of faculty disclosures and management plans.